confidential-containers/td-shim/doc/tdshim_spec.md

  * A TD-Shim may have zero or one TD_HOB section.
 The RawDataSize of TD_HOB must be zero.
 If TD-Shim reports zero TD_HOB section, then TD-Shim shall report all required memory in PermMem section.
- * A TD-Shim may have zero or one TempMem.
+ * A TD-Shim may have zero, one or multiple TempMem.
 The RawDataSize of TempMem must be zero.
  * A TD-Shim may have zero, one or multiple PermMem section.
 The RawDataSize of PermMem must be zero.
 If a TD provides PermMem section, that means the TD